chaitanyasrinivasan/motif_discovery/README.md

 git clone https://github.com/chaitanyasrinivasan/motif_discovery.git
 ```

-2. Download anaconda from https://docs.anaconda.com/anaconda/ to ensure your system has the compatible version of Python along with the necessary packages.
+2. Download anaconda from https://docs.anaconda.com/anaconda/ to ensure your system has the compatible version of Python.

 3. Use the following commands to install all dependencies for this pipeline.